-Capital leases are depreciated in a manner consistent with the Fire District's deprecation policy for owned assets.
+Obligations under Capital Leases (Cont'd) - Capital leases are depreciated in a manner consistent with the Fire District's deprecation policy for owned assets.
+The debt service fund is responsible for budgeting and liquidating the liability associated with the capital leases.